zhlcbri/PlagiarismDetection/README.md

 100%
 ```

-## Getting Started

 ## Running the program on Windows

-Double-click on PlagiarismDetection\PlagiarismDetection\PlagiarismDetector.exe, and input commands in the format indicated above.
+Double-click on PlagiarismDetection\PlagiarismDetector.exe, and input commands in the format indicated above.

 ## Running the program on Mac

 Install [Mono](https://www.mono-project.com/) to compile C#, either from this [download page](https://www.mono-project.com/download/stable/) or using [Homebrew](https://brew.sh/):